 Essential oils can also be purchased (and smelled before purchasing!) at most health food stores.
 You can find good quality, reasonably priced essential oils online here.

-This face wash can be stored for at least a few weeks.
+This homemade face wash can be stored for at least a few weeks.
 Natural preservatives can be added to extend the shelf life.
 Try a few drops of Vitamin E oil as a preservative.
-Refrigerating the face wash will also extend its shelf life.
+Refrigerating the homemade face wash will also extend its shelf life.

 My skin loves this facial cleanser, and I hope you’ll give it a shot if you’ve been looking for a good natural alternative!